 - Junctions between 2 wall sheets within the shower recess up to where the tiling finishes

 - The perimeter of the waste outlet/floor junction

 - The silicone should be smoothed over so that it extends 5mm either side of each junction.

-Many councils now require that new waterproofing work be performed by licensed waterproofing applicators and a certificate be issued once it has been approved by a certifier.
+Many councils now require that new waterproofing work to be performed by licensed waterproofing applicators and a certificate be issued once it has been approved by a certifier.